 Want to do your bit at home to improve your quality of life, save money, cut down on waste and carbon pollution, and get the planet back how it used to be?

-Did you know that "the majority of your neighbours are undertaking energy saving actions every day" and that's also one of the most powerful messages to get people to save?
+Did you know that "the majority of your neighbours are undertaking energy saving actions every day"?
+That is also one of the most powerful messages to encourage people to save.

-This site is not about selling you 'hell' or 'hell-avoidance', but rather all about practical things that I have done or thought about to make my own life (and that of my family) a little better and lower-carbon without wearing a hair-shirt, and many of them are things that you could do too...
-(But note that the average European probably has to cut their carbon footprint by 80% to stand a chance of averting the worst of climate change!)
+This site is about practical steps that I have taken to make my own life (and that of my family) a little better and lower-carbon.
+Many of them are actions that you could take too...

 Things That We've Done

-We've crunched our carbon footprint, we've become a SuperHome, pondered other things that we might do, but most of all there's been quite a lot of fun learning.
-Maybe it's my engineering mindset, but I've made a hobby out of conservation and meter watching, and had fun out of 'tuning' life a little, and the rest of my family humours me!
+We've crunched our carbon footprint.
+We've become a SuperHome.
+We've pondered other changes that we might make.
+But most of all there's been quite a lot of fun learning.
+Maybe it's my engineering mindset, but I've made a hobby out of conservation and meter watching.
+I've had fun out of 'tuning' life a little.
+The rest of my family humours me!

-See a full list of articles in the site guide, but here's some things to start with that we did...
+See a full list of articles in the site guide, but here's some actions to start with that we took...